Revenge: Eleven Dark Tales: "Welcome to the Museum of Torture"

-A woman who lives in the same building where the woman from apartment 508 use to live, gets dumped by her boyfriend when she tells him about what did that woman from apartment 508 did to her boyfriend “Dr Y”.
+A woman who lives in the same building where the woman from apartment 508 use to live, gets dumped by her boyfriend when she tells him about what the woman from apartment 508 did to her boyfriend “Dr Y”.
 Now the woman roams around the plaza next day where the bakery and fountain is, after walking a little further she finds a house and it is named “the museum of torture.”
 She felt an urge to go inside and explore so she goes in and finds no one.
 The house looked like someone rich lived in it.
 Suddenly a man comes in, pretty old but well built and dressed.
 He then asks her if she's here to contribute an object of torture or to take the tour.
 She asks for a tour so the man takes her inside.
 They explore various torture items from 18th century and before.
 The woman is a hair dresser and when she is shown a torture object related to hair, she decides that she'll take it and torture her boyfriend with it.
 She imagines it and feels really good.
 At the end of the tour, she asks the guide if she can come again, the guide answers that she's welcome anytime, he'll be expecting her to come soon.